taunoe/Cistercian_keyboard/README.md

 ### Anomaly 1 - design fault?

-When the board was assembled and I started to program I discovered that there is anomaly: when I pressed the [ 0 ] key the third row will be stopped to work completely.
+When the board was assembled and I started to program I discovered that there is an anomaly: when I pressed the [ 0 ] key the third row will be stopped to work completely.
 It works physically but no signal will be registered in the MCU.
 The same thing happened when I pressed the [  ,  ] key and the fourth row goes to silent.

 This is maybe the most interesting part of this kind of project to me, to discover why things do not work as expected.
 Is it a software error or hardware fault?
 Thankfully I had a second similar board to do experiments.
 The same anomaly was repeated on another board.

 First I looked into the software.
 What really happens when I press the key?
 To read keys we turn row pin LOW and read column pins one by one.
 When the column pin is LOW then this key is pressed down.
 Otherwise, it stays a HIGH.
-I discovered that after I pressed ttulemus
+I discovered that after I pressed the bad key some rows stayed LOW all the time.

 | x   |Col 1|Col 2|Col 3|Col 4|
 |-----|-----|-----|-----|-----|
 |Row 1|     |     |%|/|